Scroll to top

 Important Warnings

 • Saudi Arabia's legal system applies Sharia law.
-Conduct that is legal in Western countries may carry severe penalties.
+Alcohol is completely prohibited; possession carries criminal penalties.
+Drug offences carry the death penalty.
+Behaviour that is routine in Western countries may be a criminal offence in Saudi Arabia.

-• Photography of government buildings, military installations, and palaces is prohibited.
+• Photography of government buildings, military installations, palaces, and missile interception events is prohibited by law.
+Violations carry criminal penalties.

 FAQ